seahorce-scidac/REMORA/Docs/sphinx_doc/Particles.rst

 Particles
 =========

-ROMSX has the option to include Lagrangian particles in addition to the mesh-based solution.
+REMORA has the option to include Lagrangian particles in addition to the mesh-based solution.
 Currently the particle functionality is very simple -- the particles are initialized one per mesh cell in a particular plane, and are advected by the velocity field.